Siren (2024 film): Plot

 However, Thilagan gets released due to lack of substantial evidence.
 It is revealed that Thilagan called Kalimuthu to stab an unnamed corpse in order to seek parole and Thilagan was actually behind Manickam's death.
 Nandhini's investigation uncovers the body of a missing boy Vicky buried on Thilagan's land.
 Nandhini's further investigation leads to Manikandan getting arrested.
 Manikandan reveals that a fight happened between him and Vicky, where he revealed that someone had already killed Manickam before Manikandan stabbed him.
 Manikandan had later killed Vicky.
 Nandhini decides to investigate the deaf and mute prisoners.
 After she shows Thilagan's photo, they recognise him and reveal Thilagan's past.

-Past: Thilagan was an honest ambulance driver who fell in love and married Jennifer who was a deaf and mute nurse at a hospital.
-Anbu and his goons thrashes Thilagan's friend Kathir, but Thilagan saves him.
+Past: Thilagan was an honest ambulance driver who fell in love and married Jennifer, who was a deaf and mute nurse at a hospital.
+Anbu and his goons thrash Thilagan's friend Kathir, but Thilagan saves him.
 Kathir reveals he was in love with the sister of Nagalingam, but Nagalingam thrashes them since they were from different castes.
 Nagalingam threatens Thilagan, who remains unfazed.
-Nagalingam and Manickam stabs an injured Jennifer and Thilagan drives to the hospital despite Anbu's goons chasing him, but Jennifer dies due to her injuries.
+Nagalingam witnesses Manickam stab an injured Jennifer, and Thilagan drives to the hospital despite Anbu's goons chasing him, but Jennifer dies due to her injuries.
 The police arrest Thilagan for Jennifer's and Kathir's deaths due to falsified evidence by Manickam and Anbu.

 Present: Nandhini concludes that Manickam was actually killed by Thilagan and he is going to kill Nagalingam.
 Using the temple festival to his advantage, Thilagan kidnaps Nagalingam and thrashes him at the temple.
 Thilagan eventually witnesses Nagalingam dying in an ambulance, thus avenging Jennifer's death.
 Thilagan returns to prison and Nandhini brings Malar to visit him.
 Thilagan and Malar share an emotional reunion, after realising the truth.